LiteCore/framework/STANDARD.md

 ## PHP File Paths

-	ALWAYS use Linux/Unix directory separator slash (/) as it also work on Mac and Windows.
+	ALWAYS use Linux/Unix directory separator slash (/) as it also works on Mac and Windows.
 	Windows backslash (\) does not work on Mac or Linux.

 	Incorrect: